Body Fat Percentage Chart Explained

 Illustration showing the difference in fat storage patterns between males and females, with visceral fat shown in the male and subcutaneous fat in the female.

 Biology: Women need more essential fat (≈10–13 %) for fertility and hormonal health, while men can function on as little as 2–5 % ACE.
+Essential fat is crucial for various bodily functions, including hormone production, vitamin absorption, and insulation.

 Aging: After around 40, average body-fat percentage tends to increase with age as muscle mass declines—a process called sarcopenia—unless countered with resistance training StatPearls – Sarcopenia.
 See our strength-training guide for healthy aging.